W

 Google rewards sites that evolve cleanly and consistently.

-WordPress at scale resists change.
+WordPress at scale often resists change.

 Why This Is Not a "WordPress Is Bad" Argument